chirpradio/chirpradio-webcontrol/README.md

 - From the chirpradio-webcontrol directory, do `$ pip install -r requirements.txt`
 - copy `settings_local-dist.py` to `settings_local.py`.
 Add any custom
   settings to it.

+## Local Configuration

+In `settings_local.py` you'll find the following options:

+- LIVE_RUN_IS_AVAILABLE
+	- Setting this to `True` allows the client to run scripts with side effects.
+If `False`, the client will only be offered read only processes.
+See the [Router](https://github.com/chirpradio/chirpradio-webcontrol/blob/develop/static/js/app.js#L119) for more info.
+- DEBUG
+	- Setting this to `True` enables pretty stack traces to result from server errors and causes the application router to log its activity in the browser console.
+- TRAKTOR_PATH
+	- The Traktor directory in your local environment; used when updating the traktor `.nml` file.

 ## Running WebControl